python/cpython/Doc/library/os.rst

 .. data:: TFD_TIMER_ABSTIME

    A flag for the :func:`timerfd_settime` and :func:`timerfd_settime_ns` functions.
-   If this flag is set, the functions use as an absolute value on the timer's clock in UTC not in local time.
+   If this flag is set, *initial* is interpreted as an absolute value on the timer's clock (in UTC seconds or nanoseconds since the Unix Epoch).

    .. availability:: Linux >= 2.6.27 with glibc >= 2.8